 Section 75 Category Details of needs/experiences/priorities Religious Belief No different needs have been identified.
 This grant scheme is open to all eligible community groups/ organisation across the council area that meet the criteria for this fund.
-As a requirement of this fund, successful applicants are required to complete monitoring of their programme Political Opinion As above
+As a requirement of this fund, successful applicants are required to complete monitoring of their programme

-Racial Group As above Age Digital literacy issues may be a concern regarding accessibility for older people - to address this, the grant application and guidance notes can be made available in a variety of formats.
-Support from identified council offers has been made available to support accessibility to the scheme.
-Marital Status No different needs have been identified Sexual Orientation No different needs have been identified Men & Women Generally No different needs have been identified Disability Digital literacy issues may be a concern regarding accessibility for those with applicable disabilities - to address this, the grant application and guidance notes can be made available in a variety of formats.
-Support from identified council offers has been made available to support accessibility to the scheme.
-Dependants No different needs have been identified
+Political Opinion As above Racial Group As above Age Digital literacy issues may be a concern regarding accessibility for older people - to address this, the grant application and guidance notes can be made available in a variety of formats.
+A series of information workshops and identified council offers have been made available to support accessibility to the scheme Marital Status No different needs have been identified Sexual Orientation No different needs have been identified Men & Women Generally No different needs have been identified Disability Digital literacy issues may be a concern regarding accessibility for those with applicable disabilities - to address this, the grant application and guidance notes can be made available in a variety of formats.
+A series of information workshops and identified council offers have been made available to support accessibility to the scheme Dependants No different needs have been identified